Google & VPNs – Are You Really Safe? Updated Guide 2021

 It is based in Switzerland, where privacy laws are among the most progressive in the world.

-It offers servers in just as many countries as NordVPN.
-The total number of servers is much smaller, but they are well-placed to provide consistent service and reliable speeds.
+It offers 700 servers in 70 countries.
+It’s not the biggest network ever, but the servers are well-placed to provide consistent service and reliable speeds.

 Where VyprVPN really shines is its encryption.
 It utilizes various different protocols and also provides users with access to its firewall.